servable-community/servable-documentation/docs/example/overview.md

 - See the movie details and give a social impression: like, comment, share
 - Follow the movie director and other users

+## Components
+We will need
+- A docker environment
+- A servable backend
+    - A servable app
+    - An app database, we will choose Mongo
+    - An utils database
+- A React web app